robbert-vdh/yabridge/README.md

 downloaded the prebuilt binaries from GitHub, then you can simply extract the archive to `~/.local/share`.
 Both yabridge and yabridgectl will then pick up the files in `~/.local/share/yabridge` automatically.
-You also won't have to do any additional work if you're using one of the AUR packages.
-If you have compiled yabridge from source or if you installed the files to some other location, then you can use `yabridgectl set --path=<path>` to tell yabridgectl where it can find the files.
-Since `~/.local/share/yabridge` will likely not be in your search `PATH`, you may have to replace `yabridgectl` in any of the examples below with `~/.local/share/yabridge/yabridgectl`.
+You also won't have to do any additional work if you're using one of the AUR packages. _Since `~/.local/share/yabridge` will likely not be in your search `PATH`,_ _you may have to replace `yabridgectl` in any of the commands below with_ _`~/.local/share/yabridge/yabridgectl`._

 Next, you'll want to tell yabridgectl where it can find your VST2 and VST3 plugins.
 For this you can use yabridgectl's `add`, `rm` and `list` commands.
-You can also use `yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.
+You can also use `yabridgectl status` to get an overview of the current settings and the installation status for all of your plugins.
 To add the most common VST2 plugin directory, use
 `yabridgectl add "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins"`.
 The
 directory may be capitalized as `VSTPlugins`